-All investigators and other key personnel involved in research with human participants must complete the basic CITI (Collaborative IRB Training Initiative) curriculum for Human Subjects Research before engaging in research.
-Applications in eIRB cannot be submitted until all study team members complete CITI training.
+Anyone engaged in research with human participants must complete the basic CITI (Collaborative Institutional Training Initiative) curriculum for Human Research before engaging in research.
+Researchers cannot obtain an eIRB account without current CITI training.

-To access the CITI modules, go to http://www.citiprogram.org.
+To access the CITI modules, go to https://www.citiprogram.org.
 Remember to affiliate with Wake Forest University (WFU).
-If you are collaborating with researchers at WFUHS, you may choose both WFU and WFUHS as your affiliations.
+If you are collaborating with researchers at the WF School of Medicine, you may choose both WFU and WF School of Medicine as your affiliations.

-Select the basic CITI Human Subjects Research course that best correlates with the type of research proposed:
+Select the basic CITI Human Research course that best correlates with the type of research proposed:

-Group 2: Social/Humanistic/Behavioral Research program for graduate and undergradute education students, faculty and staff (13 modules); average completion time = 6 hours.
+- Group 2: Social/Humanistic/Behavioral Research program for graduate and undergraduate education students, faculty and staff (13 modules); average completion time = 6 hours.
 Certification is good for 5 years.

-Group 3: Biomedical research program for graduate and undergradute students, faculty and staff, (15 modules); average completion time = 6 hours.
-Certification is good for 2 years.
+- Group 3: Biomedical research program for graduate and undergraduate students, faculty and staff, (15 modules); average completion time = 6 hours.
+Certification is good for 3 years.